scottyschup/ruby-curriculum/language-basics/iteration.md

 Note, when you have two indices, `i` and `j` are conventional names.
-However, they are often the lazy way out: unclear, abstract index names are a major source of confusino and bugs.
+However, they are often the lazy way out: unclear, abstract index names are a major source of confusion and bugs.
 Here names like `num1` and `num2` would make things clearer.

 *Avoid deep nesting*.
 Nested code should be split out into